-Hiking is a fun an inexpensive way to play outside.
+Hiking is a fun and inexpensive way to play outside.
 There is no telling what you will find along the trail.
-Whether it is an animals tracks or eagle flying over head.
+Whether it is an animal track or eagle flying overhead.
 You can even track the same trail over and over again and see something new each time.

 Before stepping in any trail, you’ll need to plan and pack.
 For your first hike, choose a trail that is closed to home.
 Longer adventures further away can happen gradually over time.
 Pick a trail that is easy.
-Something 1 kilometer round-trip and it is mostly flat.
+Something 1-kilometer round-trip and it is mostly flat.
 And don’t commit to a certain distance since the kids will be setting the hiking pace.
 And let kids participate in the planning.
-What do they want to see.
-If you are travelling a bit further away from home.
-Make sure to call for updates or check the parks websites.
-It is important to know safety and weather updates.
+What do they want to see?
+If you are traveling a bit further away from home.
+Make sure to call for updates or check the park’s websites.
+It is important to know about safety and weather updates.

 Now it is time to pack.
-Depending on where you are traveling and what time of the year you are travelling, you packing list will change.
+Depending on where you are traveling and what time of the year you are traveling, your packing list will change.
 If the kids want to help carry things, pack a light bag for them.
 The adults will be the ones carrying the most of the supplies.

-One of the most important thing you need to bring for the hike is water.
-Bring enough water for everyone for before, during and after the hike.
+One of the most important things you need to bring for the hike is water.
+Bring enough water for everyone before, during and after the hike.

 To prevent getting sunburn, make sure to wear sunscreen.
-Also you might want to wear sunglasses and hat.
-You might also want bring bug spray.
-Make sure to bring first aid kit.
-If you have used it before, double check and make sure there is enough bandages and other supplies in it.
-Also you want to bring any medications that anyone in the group might need.
+Also, you might want to wear sunglasses and a hat.
+You might also want to bring bug spray.
+Make sure to bring a first aid kit.
+If you have used it before, double-check and make sure there are enough bandages and other supplies in it.
+Also, you want to bring any medications that anyone in the group might need.